Concerns and controversies at the 2010 Winter Olympics: Protests

 In 2006, environmental protests at Eagleridge Bluffs in West Vancouver over the building of a new highway resulted in the arrest of over 20 people, and jail time for two local women, Betty Krawczyk and Harriet Nahanee.
 Harriett Nahanee, an elderly woman, died shortly after incarceration from medical conditions thought to be exacerbated by her time in jail.
 According to critics, despite claims of the "greenest Olympics" ever and statements about "sustainability", the 2010 Olympics would leave behind environmental damage.

-On Saturday, February 13, the first day of the actual Olympic sporting events, windows of The Hudson's Bay Company, an Olympic sponsor, were smashed in downtown Vancouver by protesters.
+On February 13, the first day of the Games, windows of The Hudson's Bay Company, an Olympic sponsor, were smashed in downtown Vancouver by protesters.
 Protesters had also vandalized branches of the Royal Bank of Canada, an Olympic sponsor, in Ottawa, Vancouver and Victoria.

 Reasons behind the protests were outlined in the documentary film Five Ring Circus and Helen Jefferson Lenskyj's books Olympic Industry Resistance (2007) and Inside the Olympic Industry (2000).
 Concerns were raised about the expense to taxpayers, estimated in 2007 to be CAN$580 million.
 After the stock market crash of 2008, there had been increasing concerns that Games-related projects would not meet their economic targets.
 The Olympic Village development, for example, was originally intended to make a profit, but at least one critic estimated it would be millions in debt.
 Olympic organizers did not comment on this estimate.
 Also protested was the displacement of low-income residents and criminalization of the poor and homeless through policies designed to make the city appear cleaner.
 Critics also anticipated an increase in human trafficking for the purpose of forced prostitution.
-As with Vancouver's Expo 86, which had led to the displacement of hundreds of residents in the Downtown Eastside area of the city, and Expo 2010, where 18,000 families were displaced from the Shanghai area, the 2010 Olympics had a similar effect of displacing and criminalizing poor communities, while corporate sponsors made billions and billions of dollars of profit at the expense of peoples' lives and homes.
+The city also have hosted the Expo 86,and the event led to the displacement of hundreds of residents in the Downtown Eastside area of the city, and the Expo 2010, where 18,000 families were displaced from the Shanghai area, the 2010 Winter Olympics could have a similar effect of displacing and criminalizing poor communities, while corporate sponsors made billions of dollars of profit at the expense of peoples' lives and homes.